efecanbatur/BSFC-Mapper/README.md

 BFSC.py Generates a synthetic Brake Specific Fuel Consumption (BSFC) contour map, modeled for the 75 HP engine of a 2013 Opel Corsa 1.3 CDTi by default.

 ## What is BSFC?
-Brake Specific Fuel Consumption is a metric that evaluates the thermodynamic efficiency of an internal combustion engine.
-It measures how much fuel mass the engine consumes to produce one unit of mechanical energy, expressed in grams per kilowatt-hour (g/kWh).
+Brake Specific Fuel Consumption is a metric that evaluates the thermodynamic efficiency of an internal combustion engine, expressed in grams per kilowatt-hour (g/kWh).
 Lower numbers indicate higher efficiency.

 ## Output
 Below is the generated contour map demonstrating the engine efficiency zones and physical limits: